Power-Components/powergrid-doc/docs/get-started/introduction.md

 ## PowerGrid

-[Livewire PowerGrid](https://laravel-livewire.com) creates modern, powerful and easy-to-customize data tables based on Laravel Livewire library.
+[Livewire PowerGrid](https://github.com/Power-Components/livewire-powergrid) creates modern, powerful and easy-to-customize data tables using  [Laravel Livewire](https://laravel-livewire.com).

-With PowerGrid, you can effortlessly create advanced data tables one in a matter of minutes.
+With PowerGrid, you can effortlessly create advanced data tables in a matter of minutes.
+To get started,  just head over to the [installation page](/get-started/install.html).

 ![Output](/screenshot.png)